 You can absolutely make these French pancakes and fill them with healthier toppings, including:

 - Chia Seed Jam – to up the fiber and protein content of the crepes.

 - Nut Butter – this adds healthy fats, plant-based proteins that are fulfilling.
 The best choices are chocolate peanut butter, almond butter, or cashew butter.

 - Sunflower Seed Butter

-- Fruit Puree – like apple puree, strawberry puree.
+- Fruit Puree – like apple puree, or strawberry puree.

 - Fresh Fruits – banana slices, berries